For completeness, we’ll derive the volume change and area change:

 (2)

-where and are the normal vectors to the surface in the respective initial and final configurations.
+are the normal vectors to the surface in the respective initial and final configurations.

 Eq.
 2 is called Nanson’s Equation and will be useful later when we look at “true” stress versus “nominal” stress, for example.